tforgione/colored-2/README.md

 ## Todo

-- **Windows console support**: this works only with ansi term.
+- **Windows console support**: this works only with ANSI terminals.
 I plan to support the windows console also.
-- **More tests ?**: We always wecome more tests !
-Please contribute !
+- **More tests ?**: We always welcome more tests!
+Please contribute!

 ## Credits